-Our amended and restated articles of incorporation provides that stockholders are not entitled to cumulative voting for the election of directors.
+Our amended and restated articles of incorporation that will become effective immediately prior to the completion of this offering will provide that stockholders are not entitled to cumulative voting for the election of directors.
 As a result, the holders of a majority of our voting shares can elect all of the directors then standing for election.
-Our amended and restated articles of incorporation established a classified board of directors, to be divided into three classes with staggered three-year terms.
+Our amended and restated articles of incorporation that will become effective immediately prior to the completion of this offering will establish a classified board of directors, to be divided into three classes with staggered three-year terms.
 Only one class of directors will be elected at each annual meeting of our stockholders, with the other classes continuing for the remainder of their respective three-year terms.